A Review on Deep Learning in UAV Remote Sensing: Perspectives in Deep Learning with UAV Data

-Another strategy to develop fast DL models is to design layers using fewer parameters that are still capable of retaining predictive performance.
+Another strategy to develop fast DL models is to design layers with fewer parameters that are still capable of retaining predictive performance.
 MobileNets \citep{howard2017mobilenets} and its variants are a good example of this idea.
-The first version of MobileNet is based on a depthwise convolution \citep{chollet2017xception} and a point-wise convolution \citep{szegedy2015going}.
-The MobileNet (569 million mult/adds and 3.3 million parameters) achieved 83.3\% top-1 accuracy on Stanford Dogs.
-The Inception V3 (5000 million mult/adds and 23.3 million parameters) achieved 84.0\% top-1 accuracy on the same dataset.
-The MobileNet V3 \citep{howard2019searching} architecture was developed using the Network Architecture Search (NAS) \citep{elsken2019neural}, followed by a h-swish activation function and the NetAdapt Algorithm \citep{yang2018netadapt}.
-According to this paper, MobileNetV3-Large is 3.2\% and 20.0\% more accurate (on ImageNet \citep{imagenet2018imagenet}) and faster (low latency), respectively, compared to MobileNetV2.
 In specific tasks, such as object detection, it is possible to develop architectural enhancements for this approach, such as the Context Enhanced Module (CEM) and the Spatial Attention Module (SAM) \citep{qin2019thundernet}.
-The mAP Frames per Second (FPS) are proportional to the size of the backbone.
-ThunderNet can deliver 24.1 FPS in ARM Snapdragon 845 on 19.2 mAP (0.5;0.95) on COCO benchmarks \citep{lin2014microsoft} using SNET49 backbone.
-Swapping the backbone to a bigger model, SNET 535, the mAP increased to 28.1, but the FPS was reduced to 5.8.
+When considering even smaller computational power, it is possible to find DL running on microcontroller units (MCU) where the memory and computational power are 3-4 orders of magnitude smaller than mobile phones.